ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## RateLimit Policy Field Examples

-This field MAY convey the time window associated with the expiring-limit, as shown in this example:
+This field MAY convey the time window associated with the quota, as shown in this example:

 ~~~
    RateLimit-Policy: "default";q=100;w=10